json-everything/json-everything/CONTRIBUTING.md

 Of primary focus is translating the [resource file](https://github.com/gregsdennis/json-everything/blob/master/JsonSchema/Localization/Resources.resx) into additional languages for _JsonSchema.Net_.

 Outside of this, PRs are welcome.
-For larger changes or changes to the API surface, it's preferred that there be some discussion in an issue before a PR is submitted, just to discuss the specifics of the change.
+As mentioned above, for larger changes or changes to the API surface, it's preferred that there be some discussion in an issue before a PR is submitted.
 Mainly, I don't want you to feel like you've wasted your time if changes are requested or the PR is ultimately closed unmerged.